aquatix/kontent-api/README.md

 ## Data model

+### ContentGroup

+filter on ContentObject to serve as category overview, for example (by filtering on certain tag, part of title, content type, etc)

+- filter: Filter

 ### ContentObject

 meta object for a content entry (like an article, page or something).
 Contains references to the real items